marinakinalone/garden-js/README.md

 # Garden JS
 A game to practice JavaScript : adopt a bunny, solve coding katas to feed it and grow a beautiful pixel garden!
 We're a team of developers working as consultants for School of Applied Technology in Stockholm.
 Garden JS is our graduation project, developed in 10 days using agile methods.
+You can learn more about this project by [watching our video](https://youtu.be/sewPXu_Uvvw).
 ## Built with

 ### - client-side -